 However, this procedure almost always goes unused, as reported in a 2018 paper by Mauro Cherubini et al. Most non-technical users are simply unfamiliar with the verification procedure and how to apply it.
 And, even technical users often neglect to perform the procedure out of complacency.
 Yet, failure to apply this procedure can have disastrous consequences if the file has been compromised.
 Computer science researcher Adrian Colyer wrote about this subject in 2018.
 Colyer's article highlights Cherubini’s findings, and goes on to underscore the need for an automated solution to this problem.
 Cherubini and Colyer note that standards such as HTTPS, SSL/TLS, and subresource integrity are not solutions to this problem, and propose a browser extension as a solution.

 US patent #10,505,736 teaches a solution for solving this problem.
 The solution disclosed in the '736 patent is an automated solution for verifying the integrity of files downloaded from the web that runs transparently to the user, without user intervention, and without the need for the user to install a browser extension.

 Below is a second demo, simulating a case where the file may have been tampered with, as the actual checksum of the file does not match the expected checksum.
-Upon clicking the link below, the user sees that the integrity verification fails, and the file is not made available to the user to open or save to their system:
+After clicking the button below, the user sees that the integrity verification fails, and the file is not made available to the user to open or save to their system.